ztyyLV/barcode-reader-docs-mobile/programming/android/quick-performance-settings.md

 **Add Localization Modes**

-The `LocalizationModes` determines how the library locate the barcode.
-Set multiple `LocalizationModes` can help library to find at least one barcode for further processing.
+The `LocalizationModes` determines how the library locates the barcode.
+Set multiple `LocalizationModes` can help the library to find at least one barcode for further processing.
 When you find there are barcodes that can't be recognized, you may try adding extra parameters to the `LocalizationModes`.

 ```java
 PublicRuntimeSettings settings = reader.getRuntimeSettings();